-- 1. Have proper activity related forms turned in as required. - 2.
-Position themselves so they can actively supervise all students on the bus, understanding that the status of all students must be checked multiple times throughout the trip.
+- 1. Have proper activity related forms turned in as required. - Position themselves so they can actively supervise all students on the bus, understanding that the status of all students must be checked multiple times throughout the trip.
 The bus driver is not in charge of the students.
-He/she is in charge of the vehicle. - 3.
-Supervise students during the time they are being transported in a district vehicle to a school activity.
-For instance, supervisors may not ride back from a trip with another party, leaving students unsupervised. - 4.
-Supervise all students while they are on a trip (i.e.: in the mall, hotel, events center, school, restaurant, ski hill, golf course, playing field, etc.). - 5.
+He/she is in charge of the vehicle. - Supervise students during the time they are being transported in a district vehicle to a school activity.
+For instance, supervisors may not ride back from a trip with another party, leaving students unsupervised. - Supervise all students while they are on a trip (i.e.: in the mall, hotel, events center, school, restaurant, ski hill, golf course, playing field, etc.) with a minimum of an hourly check in with the coach. - 5.
 Do not conduct personal business or engage in any activity that interferes with or distracts from school business or supervision of students. - 6.
-Follow the guidelines required of bus drivers relating to driving time, etc. Please do not ask the driver to change any of the rules and procedures he/she is required to follow without clearing those changes in advance through the transportation director. - 7.
-Review often the rules of conduct with the students and make sure they are clearly understood. - 8.
+Follow the guidelines required of bus drivers relating to driving time, etc. Please do not ask the driver to change any of the rules and procedures he/she is required to follow without clearing those changes in advance through the transportation director. - Review often the rules of conduct with the students and make sure they are clearly understood and also know the expectation and procedure for reporting violations within a 12-hour period. - 8.
 Report any related behavior problems to the principal. - 9.
 Account for students taken home by parents after an activity.
 Following the conclusion of an activity or competition students may be released only to their parents when properly signed out using the appropriate form carried in the coach's travel binder.
 Students may not ride home with anyone other than their parent or legal guardian unless a formal, written request from the parent or legal guardian is filed in the school office, prior to departure. - 10.
 Make sure that provision is made for the safe and orderly return of students to their home after activities. - 11.
 Leave in a timely fashion when activities are over. - 12.
 When doing separate student activities at the same location (i.e. speech and music competitions) arrange for meeting places and times. - 13.
 Students may not drive their own vehicles on sanctioned trips. - 14.
 Under no conditions may students drive district/school vehicles other than for Drivers' Education.